spraakbanken/korp-frontend/doc/frontend_devel.md

 Files should be named using snake case: `my_file.js`.

+### Error handling

+- Throw a specific error when something fails (e.g. `KorpBackendError` if an API request fails)
+- Catch errors where they can be handled, as low as possible in the call hierarchy (e.g. log and continue, or show a message)

+Unhandled errors are caught and shown by `window` listeners and the `$exceptionHandler` service.

 ### Dependencies

 Do not add new dependencies to `package.json`, unless it cannot absolutely be avoided, and the new dependency is a widely used library in active development.